-However, the Brazilian Federal Supreme Court has decided to further review this point and there may be a change in case law in the near future.
-The Federal Supreme Court is to hear an extraordinary appeal and decide on the validity of a Superior Court of Justice decision rejecting the applicability of Article 16 of Law 7,347 of 1985, which states: 'the court decision will have res judicata effects erga omnes, but only within the limits of the territorial authority of the court that granted the award'.
-This is a very important discussion that could overturn current Superior Court of Justice case law regarding the nationwide effects of a class action judgment.
+However, the Brazilian Federal Supreme Court did not decide the matter until 2021 and the discussion involved the applicability of Article 16 of Law 7,347 of 1985, which states: 'the court decision will have res judicata effects erga omnes, but only within the limits of the territorial authority of the court that granted the award'.

 i Types of action available

 In Brazil, as a rule, class actions can be brought to deal with matters relating to the environment, consumer relations, assets and rights carrying artistic, aesthetic, historical, tourism and landscape value, and should centre on the protection of diffuse, collective or homogeneous individual rights.

 Article 81, I of the Consumer Protection Code defines diffuse rights as 'indivisible trans-individual rights held by unidentifiable persons linked by factual circumstances'.